kkestell/kestell.org/src/content/2_recipes/4_desserts/blueberry-muffins.md

 ### Making the Streusel

-1. Combine sugar, flour, and butter in a small bowl.
+1. Combine sugar, flour, salt, and butter in a small bowl.
-2. Mix with a fork until crumbly.
+2. Mix with a fork / your fingers until crumbly.
 Set aside.

 ### Making the Muffins

 1. Wash and dry blueberries, place in a small bowl, and sprinkle with a little flour.
 Toss to coat.
 2. Sift flour, sugar, baking powder, and salt into a large bowl.
-3. Combine oil, egg, and vanilla in a measuring cup and add enough milk to reach 1 cup.
+3. Combine oil, egg, and vanilla in a measuring cup and add enough sour cream to reach 1 cup.
 Mix well.
 4. Pour wet ingredients into dry ingredients and gently mix until almost combined.
 5. Fold in blueberries.